Sithspitz/fluffy-giggle/README.md

 # Total Data Collation Dir
 This directory is the step after using the Tidy Scripts.
 This collates all the data together into a useful file. e.g. the stromatumour_only data are all collated together for all the different sections of different mutations.
+   - The example script for these is the CD4_Collation_Script.R which collates all the CD4 results from the total_tumour.
+These scripts were      adopted to fit purpose in the analysis.